-Against this backdrop, the Asia Society Policy Institute and its President Kevin Rudd are spearheading a high-level policy commission on Getting Asia to Net Zero.
+Against this backdrop, the Asia Society Policy Institute and its former President Kevin Rudd launched the High-Level Policy Commission on Getting Asia to Net Zero in May 2022.
 The Commission’s diverse set of recognized Asian leaders aim to provide recommendations on how Asia and key countries can realize net zero emissions, including how climate action can boost the region’s economy, trade, interconnectedness, and livelihoods.
 ASPI forms the Commission’s secretariat.

-In 2022, the Commission intends to produce two country-specific reports on India and Indonesia respectively as well as a pan-regional report aimed at elevating the political and policy strategies necessary to see the vision of a net zero Asia realized.
-Ideally, the Commission will then continue its work through to COP28 hosted by the Asia-Pacific Group and during the critical period of two G20 presidencies in Asia.
+The Commission’s initial workstream produced a series of reports aimed at elevating the political and policy strategies necessary to see the vision of a net zero Asia realized, including country-specific reports on India and Indonesia respectively as well as similar regional-level analysis for the Asia-Pacific.
+The Commission will continue building on this work in 2023 with topical-focused analysis on key barriers to net zero ahead of COP28 hosted by the Asia-Pacific Group and during the critical period of both G7 and G20 presidencies in Asia.

 - Hon.
 BAN Ki-moon, President & Chair, Global Green Growth Institute; 8th Secretary-General of the United Nations

 - Dr. Hilda Heine, Senator for Aur, Republic of the Marshall Islands; 8th President of the Republic of the Marshall Islands

 - Dr. Arvind Panagariya, Jagdish N. Bhagwati Professor of Indian Political Economy, Columbia University; Vice Chairman, 2015-2017, NITI Aayog, Republic of India